Skip to Content

 Five types of standard treatment are used:

-Surgery is usually used to treat neuroblastoma.
-Depending on where the tumor is and whether it has spread, as much of the tumor as is safely possible will be removed.
+Surgery is used to treat neuroblastoma unless it has spread to other parts of the body.
+Depending on where the tumor is, as much of the tumor as is safely possible will be removed.
 If the tumor cannot be removed, a biopsy may be done instead.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.